puppetlabs/puppet-docs/source/guides/virtual_resources.markdown

 applied to a node unless it realizes them, e.g.:

     realize( Msg[test1], Msg[test2] )

+Remember that when referencing an instance of a namespaced defined type, or when specifying such a defined type for the collection syntax, you have to capitalize all segments of the type's name (e.g. `Apache::Vhost['wordpress']` or `Apache::Vhost <| |>`).

 Keep in mind that resources inside virtualized define-based resources must have unique names.
 The following example will